How To Cycle A Shrimp Tank?

 1. Classical Method Or Fish-In Method

-The classical method of cycling a new tank is putting some new shrimps in the tank and starting the cycle (often called starter fish, suicide fish).
+The classical method of cycling a new tank is to put some new shrimp in the tank and start the cycle (often called starter fish or suicide fish).

-Though the tank is able to cycle itself in this process costing no effort on your part, you should have the mental preparation to sacrifice some of your shrimps through the process to save the others!
-Yes, just like the mythology!
+Though the tank is able to cycle itself in this process without your effort, you should have the mental preparation to sacrifice some of your shrimp to save the others!
+Yes, just like in mythology!

-If you have already bought shrimps for your new tank, probably you are left with this only option.
+If you have already bought shrimp for your new tank, you are probably left with this only option.

 So, Why Are You Putting These Starter Fishes?